SoftInstigate/restheart-website/docs/roadmap.md

 {: .bs-callout.bs-callout-info}
 **We listen to you!** For any feedback or request feel free to [open an issue](https://github.com/SoftInstigate/restheart/issues/new) on github.

-## RESTHeart 5.2

-### GraalVM support

-**RESTHeart 5.2 is GraalVM friendly.**

-It will be tested and supported for executing with the GraalVM and it will also allow native image builds.

-Preliminary tests shows that:

-- RESTHeart native image startup time is 600% faster!

-- RESTHeart native image memory consumption is 1/6 (~280Mbyte vs 1.25 Gbytes).

-- [As expected](https://stackoverflow.com/questions/59488654/does-graalvm-native-image-increase-overall-application-performance-or-just-reduc), RESTHeart running on  HotSpot JVM has better peak performances (20-30% faster).
-However the native image enables better overall horizontal scalability due to faster startup time and much lesser memory consumption.

 ## RESTHeart 5.3